endyrocket/tiny-pushgateway/README.md

 # tiny-pushgateway

-A **minimal**, ultra-lightweight, high-performance Go service for shipping metrics from short-lived jobs to Prometheus.
+A minimal, ultra-lightweight, high-performance Prometheus pushgateway with auto-clearing buffers, designed for ephemeral workloads and short-lived jobs.

 ---

 ## Why?

-**Short-lived jobs** (batch processes, cron jobs, CI/CD tasks) need to expose metrics to Prometheus, but they terminate before Prometheus can scrape them.
-The solution?
-Push metrics to an intermediate gateway that Prometheus can scrape.
+Short-lived jobs (batch processes, cron jobs, CI/CD tasks) terminate before Prometheus can scrape them directly.
+These workloads require an intermediate gateway to push metrics to, which Prometheus can then scrape.

 ### The Problem with Prometheus Pushgateway

-The [official Prometheus Pushgateway](https://github.com/prometheus/pushgateway) has a critical flaw for short-lived jobs: **it persists metrics indefinitely**.
+While the [official Prometheus Pushgateway](https://github.com/prometheus/pushgateway) provides this functionality, it has a critical flaw: **it persists metrics indefinitely**.
 Once pushed, metrics remain in the gateway until explicitly deleted.
-This means:
+This causes:

 - **Stale metrics** accumulate and get scraped repeatedly
 - **Time series pollution** — Prometheus records the same value multiple times with different timestamps